Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Individual analysis of sample galaxies

 The disk inclination obtained by \texttt{Kinemetry} converged around 46\degr.
 However, the radial distribution of the PA of the LON ranged between 100--130\degr.
 Examining different residual velocity maps, after altering the fixed PA of the LON between the accepted range of 100-130\degr, we settled on using 105\degr as this value raised the least amount of artefacts.
 The final fixed parameters in the disk model, \textit{i} 46\degr and PA of the LON 105\degr agree well with the parameters estimated from large-scale fits.

-The residual velocity map of galaxy exhibits two straight coherent structures along the bar, on its trailing side, with amplitudes up to 80\kms; one exhibiting positive and one exhibiting negative velocities.
-These structures extend beyond the bend of the zero velocity line, continuing outside the frame, all the way to the emanation of the spiral arms from the bar.
-This might indicate, that gas overshot the nucleus and streams to the other bar end along the bar.
-In this scenario, the gas is outflowing instead of inflowing.
-However, this is likely oversimplified, as the structures in residual velocity map do not reflect the bend in the zero velocity line, which indicates different gas kinematics in the outer regions of the bar, where strong line emission is present, and the inner regions.
+The residual velocity map of galaxy exhibits two straight coherent features along the bar appearing as counterparts, on its trailing side; one exhibiting positive and one exhibiting negative velocities, extending across few kiloparsecs.
+To guide the reader, these extended features are outlined with dashed lines in the deprojected residual velocity map shown in Fig.\,\ref{fig:Sample_extended_structures_perturbed_galaxies_residualvel}.
+These features extend beyond the bend of the zero velocity line, continuing outside the frame, all the way to the emanation of the spiral arms from the bar.
+They do not reflect the bend in the zero velocity line, which indicates different gas kinematics in the outer regions of the bar, where strong line emission is present, and the inner regions.
+These features have deprojected residual velocity magnitudes around 80--100\kms, comparable to the structures seen in the other galaxies we studied in this work, and are similar to the extended features seen in the residual velocity map of NGC\,289 (see Sect.\,\ref{sec:NGC289_notes}).
+Although these features are on the trailing side of the bar, rather than the leading side as the typical extended shocks are, we still classify them as structures indicative of extended shocks due to their large coherent extent, magnitude and similarities shown in other galaxies.

 The velocity difference map of galaxy is noisy and shows no outstanding structures.
 Moreover the BPT map exhibits a combination of composite LINER type emission in the core and contribution from SF along the bar lanes, where clumpy emission is seen.